mdyzma/mdyzma.github.io/_posts/2017-05-20-flask-and-travis-ci.md

 Unit tests are bound to specific module, class or method/function, while acceptance tests are derived from „User Stories”.
 Unit tests can be programmed using python's STL module or very popular `pytest`.
 Acceptance tests use more natural language called `Gherkin` and python library `behave`.
 Agile development requires at least three steps:

-1. Write simple acceptance test( which fails)
+1. Write simple acceptance test
-2. Make acceptance test pass (using TDD inner loop)
+2. Make acceptance test pass (using TDD in the inner loop)
 3. Refactor acceptance test

 Second step in our case is usually series of unit tests for all modules taking part in acceptance test from top module to most nested one (so called "outside-in" approach).
 Behave enforces specific folder and file structure with some flexibility, but main components need to be set in our app.
 Typical structure of acceptance tests with behave is shown below: